1. How do I place an order?

 5. Once I place an order how long does it take to get my cells?

 Once an order is placed, you will receive a quote that contains the cell line cost and the estimated shipping fee.
 Once we receive a PO or other form of payment, we will process your order. iPSCs and any international shipments are shipped in a cryoshipper, therefore there is a 4 week shipping queue as the cryoshippers have to be returned before more orders can be shipped out.

 For fibroblast shipments domestically, the shipping queue could be between 2-4 weeks depending how many orders are ahead of you.

 When your cells are shipped you will get an email with all the necessary information including COAs, passage information and guidelines for thawing and culturing your cells.
-This is also in the documents section of the website and can be downloaded here.
+You can download the guidelines document here.

 Cell lines in the NHCDR fall into 4 different groups with 4 different MTAs.The MTAs can be found under the “Documents” tab in the catalog application.
 Please be sure to upload the completed MTA as prompted via the website when placing an order through our online catalog.

 The 4 MTAs are as follows:

 - The general NINDS lines with their NINDS MTA